mathew-j-davis/shuttle/docs/readme_deployment_notes.md

-# Deployment and Script Management on Ubuntu Server
+# Installation and Setup Guide

-This guide provides instructions for deploying and managing the Shuttle project on an Ubuntu server.
+This guide provides instructions for installing and setting up the Shuttle project in different environments: development, user production, and system production.

 ## Project Structure